Post-Traumatic Stress Disorder

 How does PTSD develop?

-All people with PTSD have lived through a traumatic event that caused them to fear for their lives, see horrible things, and feel helpless.
+All people with PTSD have personally experienced—or have experienced through others—a traumatic event that caused them to fear for their lives, see horrible things, and feel helpless.
 Strong emotions caused by the event create changes in the brain that may result in PTSD.3

 Many people who go through a traumatic event don't get PTSD.
 It isn't clear why some people develop PTSD and others don't.
 How likely you are to get PTSD depends on many things.
 These include: